tmedina23/Robocup23-Cams/README.md

 Built for the ___ robot for Robocup 2023 in Bordeaux, France.

-Built to run on a Raspberry Pi but can also be used on other devices.
+Built to run on a Raspberry Pi with full raspbian, but can also be used on other devices.
 Runs 4 Cameras simultaneously using opencv, and streams them locally to a flask page.

 ## Cloning Repository

 ```
+cd Desktop
 git clone https://github.com/tmedina23/Robocup23-Cams.git
 ```